technickle/open-data-resources/nys-data-laws.md

 There are numerous statutes that confer confidentiality by exempting particular records from disclosure.
 Below are brief references to some of the records and the statutes, provided for informational purposes only.
 Please note that this list is neither complete and authoritative, nor may it be completely up-to-date.

+NOTE: this page is still under development.
+[Download the raw data](nys-data-laws.csv).

 <div id="laws-div"></div>
 <script type="text/javascript" src="//code.jquery.com/jquery-2.1.3.min.js"></script>
 <script type="text/javascript" src="//cdn.datatables.net/1.10.4/js/jquery.dataTables.min.js"></script>